Estimation of subgraph density in noisy networks: Notation, assumptions, and problem statement

-In Assumption 1, $\alpha$ and $\beta$ may be interpreted, respectively, as Type I and II error rates.
+for any $1 \le i < j \le p$.
+Note that $\alpha$ and $\beta$ may be interpreted, respectively, as Type I and II error rates.
 We assume that both $\alpha$ and $\beta$ remain constant over different edges.
 For some applications, $\alpha$ is known as, for example, the nominal significance level of statistical tests for the null hypothesis that there is no edge between one vertex and another.
-If one applies the same test method over different vertex pairs, and assumes (approximately) equal strength of `signal' across the network, then the power of the test $1-\beta$, though unknown, also remains (approximately) the same.
-Assumption 2 is not strictly necessary.
-See Remark~\ref{remark1} in Section \ref{se:oneunknown}.
+If one applies the same test method over different vertex pairs, and assumes (approximately) equal strength of ``signal" across the network, then the power of the test $1-\beta$, though unknown, also remains (approximately) the same.

-A standard goal of general interest in practice is to estimate certain subgraph counts of $G$.
-Formally, the count $f_H(G)$ of the number of distinct copies of a subgraph $H$ in $G$ may be represented as
+Inspired by the conventional treatment of regression analysis in which inference is conditionally on regressors (i.e. treating them as constants) and with additive noise, we treat $A_{i,j}$ as constants and assume